ngntrgduc/get-shit-done/README.md

    - `getshitdone-forever.js`: as the name implies, **block forever**
 - Can display your favorite motivational quotes
 - And more, if you know JavaScript, there are lots of things you can do with this extension 😉

+## Todo/Idea
+- [ ] Redirect to specific website if blocking
+- [ ] Only allow limit time for each site, using cookie to store time spent

 ## How to use
 1. Clone this repository/[download zip](https://github.com/ngntrgduc/get-shit-done/archive/refs/heads/master.zip) and extract to a folder on your local machine.